Who is The Masked Singer? Spoilers, theories and clues revealed

 She says that she likes to chill out by fishing.

-Theories: The panel steered Beverley Knight, Meghan Markle, Lindsay Lohan and Lulu.
+Theories: The panel recommended Beverley Knight, Meghan Markle, Lindsay Lohan and Lulu.

 Daisy’s identify is from the seeds of the individuals who made her… satisfied its Kelis now #MaskedSinger pic.twitter.com/PfSfv8Wloa